Danny MacAskill: Life and career

 In early May 2013, MacAskill was invited to Taichung, Taiwan by a sponsorship partner, Lezyne, to film a riding video titled Danny MacAskill in Taiwan - powered by Lezyne.
 In summer 2013, MacAskill published a trial biking project on YouTube called Imaginate which had been shot over 18 months produced by Mike Christie for Red Bull Media House and directed by Stu Thomson.
 In fewer than three weeks, the video had received over four million views.
 In May 2014, MacAskill released another video through Red Bull Media House called Epecuen, which was shot on location in Epecuén, Argentina.
 The town has been submerged underwater since 1985 for most of the time, and the video opens with its only resident speaking about it.
 As of August 2025, the video has accumulated over 90 million views.

 In October 2014, MacAskill and long-term collaborator Stu Thomson of Cut Media released a film titled The Ridge.
 It was filmed on his home island, the Isle of Skye, along the steep and rocky Cuillin Ridge.
 In the first five days, the video on YouTube garnered over 10 million views.
 The film was accompanied by a BBC Scotland programme Riding the Ridge that documented Danny and the Cut Media crew as they created the viral film.
 Cascadia, also produced by Cut Media, appeared in November 2015.

 The video "Danny Macaskill's Gymnasium" was released on 7 January 2020, featuring "I'm on My Way" by The Proclaimers.

-In January 2021, Macaskill released the video Danny MacAskill - The Slabs, featuring him riding down a 500-meter section of the remote Dubh Slabs which rise out from Loch Coruisk on the Isle of Skye, Scotland.
+In January 2021, Macaskill released the video Danny MacAskill - The Slabs, featuring him riding down a 500-metre section of the remote Dubh Slabs which rise out from Loch Coruisk on the Isle of Skye, Scotland.
 The video was filmed in September 2020 when Scotland's COVID-19 restrictions were temporarily eased and was released with the song "No Cars Go" by Arcade Fire.
 The video gained over a million views within two days of being released.